pydata/xarray/DATATREE_MIGRATION_GUIDE.md

 - The top-level import has changed, from `from datatree import DataTree, open_datatree` to `from xarray import DataTree, open_datatree`.
 Alternatively you can now just use the `import xarray as xr` namespace convention for everything datatree-related.
 - The `DataTree.ds` property has been changed to `DataTree.dataset`, though `DataTree.ds` remains as an alias for `DataTree.dataset`.
 - Similarly the `ds` kwarg in the `DataTree.__init__` constructor has been replaced by `dataset`, i.e. use `DataTree(dataset=)` instead of `DataTree(ds=...)`.
-- The method `DataTree.to_dataset()` still exists but now has different options for controlling which variables are present on the resulting `Dataset`, e.g. `inherited=True/False`.
+- The method `DataTree.to_dataset()` still exists but now has different options for controlling which variables are present on the resulting `Dataset`, e.g. `inherit=True/False`.
+- `DataTree.copy()` also has a new `inherit` keyword argument for controlling whether or not coordinates defined on parents are copied (only relevant when copying a non-root node).
 - The `DataTree.parent` property is now read-only.
 To assign a ancestral relationships directly you must instead use the `.children` property on the parent node, which remains settable.
 - Similarly the `parent` kwarg has been removed from the `DataTree.__init__` constuctor.
 - DataTree objects passed to the `children` kwarg in `DataTree.__init__` are now shallow-copied.